 - Get more insights with the Chart View

 The Chart View breakdowns and analytics enable you to make informed decisions.
-Here, for example, we are interested to know which type of tasks take the longest time out of all the projects.
+Here, for example, we are interested to know how each of our higher priority projects are advancing.

 It is a great way to know where to invest our time and efforts and which resources to use for this project.
-In our case, we will need a bunch of designers!
+In our case, we need to get a move on our medium-priority projects!